NathanKr/Node.js/CourseAndrewMead/WeatherApp/README.md

 <li>Weather is provided by darksky</li>
 <li>API KEY is reqiured for geolocation and weather and is in app_dev.js which is private</li>
 <li>The user input the location from the command line</li>
+<li>It is possible to chain promises of geolocation and weather but i did not do it here (https://www.udemy.com/the-complete-nodejs-developer-course-2/learn/v4/t/lecture/5525308?start=1048)</li>
 </ul>